 Earthquake insurance is not covered in standard homeowners or business policies, so it is a good idea to consider purchasing additional insurance to best protect your assets.

-Learn more about earthquake insurance policies as well as other important CRE insurance terms in our dedicated insurance glossary.
+Learn more about earthquake insurance policies as well as other important landlord insurance terms in our dedicated insurance glossary.